Extraterrestrial sky: Eclipses from the Moon

-Earth and the Sun sometimes meet in the lunar sky, causing an eclipse.
-On Earth, one would see a lunar eclipse, when the Moon passes through the Earth's shadow; meanwhile on the Moon, one would see a solar eclipse, when the Sun goes behind the Earth.
+When sometimes the Moon, Earth and the Sun align exactly in a straight line (a syzygy), the Moon or Earth move through the other's shadow, producing an eclipse for an observer on the surface in the shadow.

+When the Moon moves into Earth's shadow a Solar eclipse occurs on the near side of the Moon (which is observable as a Lunar eclipse facing the Moon).

 Since the apparent diameter of the Earth is four times larger than that of the Sun, the Sun would be hidden behind the Earth for hours.
 Earth's atmosphere would be visible as a reddish ring.
 During the Apollo 15 mission, an attempt was made to use the Lunar Roving Vehicle's TV camera to view such an eclipse, but the camera or its power source failed after the astronauts left for Earth.

-Terrestrial solar eclipses, on the other hand, would not be as spectacular for lunar observers because the Moon's umbra nearly tapers out at the Earth's surface.
-A blurry dark patch would be barely visible.
+When Earth moves into the Moon's shadow a Solar eclipse occurs on Earth where the Moon's shadow passes, and is visible facing Earth as a tapered out lunar shadow on Earth's surface traveling across the full Earth's disk.
 The effect would be comparable to the shadow of a golf ball cast by sunlight on an object 5 m away.
-Lunar observers with telescopes might be able to discern the umbral shadow as a black spot at the center of a less dark region (penumbra) traveling across the full Earth's disk.
-It would look essentially the same as it does to the Deep Space Climate Observatory.
+Lunar observers with telescopes might be able to discern the umbral shadow as a black spot at the center of a less dark region (penumbra).
+It would look essentially the same as it does to the Deep Space Climate Observatory, which orbits Earth at the L1 Lagrangian point in the Sun-Earth system, 1.5 e6km from Earth.

-In summary, whenever an eclipse of some sort is occurring on Earth, an eclipse of another sort is occurring on the Moon.
-Eclipses occur for observers on both Earth and the Moon whenever the two bodies and the Sun align in a straight line, or syzygy.